 Surveys and reviews the civil litigation process in state and federal courts, including the form and content of documents used in instituting or defending civil lawsuits.
 Emphasis is given to court and office procedures before, during, and after trial, including an introduction to discovery, pleadings and organization of evidence.
 [B] (Fa,Sp) 3 credits

 LEGL 222: Family Law

-Examines basic principles of family law and practice including premarital agreements, marriage, adoption, annulment, dissolution of marriage and legal separation, alimony, child custody and support.
-Designed for legal assistants working in a family law practice.
+Examines basic principles of family law and practice including premarital agreements, marriage, adoption, annulment, dissolution of marriage and legal separation, alimony, child custody and support, within the law office setting.
 [B] (O) 3 credits.